TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

+In this paper, we incorporate information about the lane $l_{idx}$ in which the vehicle is currently traveling into the vehicle's state to accommodate different scenarios.
+Thus, the state for vehicle $V_i$ at time step $t$ is described as $\mathbf{x}_i^t = [s, d, v, l_{idx}]^T$.
+During the expansion phase, the lane-change check is performed on the metanode by combining the vehicle's Frenét coordinates with road information, such as lane width and ramp length.
+This ensures that the values of $d$ and $l_{idx}$ are dynamically updated to maintain their correct relationship.

-Using such a search method, all controlled vehicles can perform their intended driving actions based on the provided routing details, demonstrating impressive performance even in complex traffic scenarios.
-However, as the number of vehicles in the scenario increases, the search tree in the metanode of MCTS expands exponentially due to the joint consideration of all vehicles' possible behaviors.
+Using such a search method, all controlled vehicles can perform their intended driving actions based on the provided routing details.
+However, as the number of vehicles in the scenario increases, the search tree expands exponentially due to the joint consideration of all vehicles' possible behaviors.
 Consequently, this expansion leads to a significant reduction in computational efficiency and overall success rate.
-To enhance the performance of the multi-vehicle MCTS algorithm for large-scale traffic flows in complex scenarios, additional measures should be taken to reduce the size of the solution space.
-We propose a novel group-based multi-vehicle decision-making method as below.
+To enhance the performance of the multi-vehicle MCTS algorithm for large-scale traffic flows in complex scenarios, we propose a novel group-based multi-vehicle decision-making method as below.